oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 of the TH function.

-All components, devices, and systems that provide TH functionality MUST implement the identified OpenC2 Actions, Targets, Specifiers, and Arguments as specified in the Conformance section of this specification.
+All components, devices, and systems that provide TH functionality must implement the identified OpenC2 Actions, Targets, Specifiers, and Arguments as specified in the Conformance section of this specification.